• Skip to primary navigation

 If you'd like to add salt to enhance the flavor of your Brown Sugar Simple Syrup, now is the time to do it!
 All you need is a tiny pinch.

-Stir occasionally, and watch closely.
-As soon as your brown sugar fully dissolves and the water starts to boil, remove it from the heat and let it cool.
+Stir occasionally and watch closely.
+As soon as the brown sugar fully dissolves and the mixture comes to boil, remove it from the heat and let it cool.
 You can add in the vanilla extract at any point during the cooling process.

 Brown sugar simple syrup boiling in a pan.